bitrise-io/bitrise-base/README.md

 ## Maintainer / Service Developer Notes

-### Docker shared folders
+### Docker volumes / shared folders

-If you want to use shared folders with this Docker image, to let e.g. a build to use `docker` from the container, you should mount a shared folder into `/bitrise/`, and should include the following dirs in that shared folder:
+If you want to use shared volumes / folders with this Docker image, to let e.g. a build to use `docker` from the container, you should mount a volume / shared folder into `/bitrise/`, and should include the following dirs in that shared folder:

 - /bitrise/src
 - /bitrise/deploy
 - /bitrise/cache
-- /bitrise/prep
 - /bitrise/tmp

-For maximum compatibility you should share `/bitrise` from the host to `/bitrise` in the container.
+For maximum compatibility you should share `/bitrise` _from the host_ to `/bitrise` in the container.

-Also worth to mention that doing this **will improve the performance** of file moves between these dirs, if the whole `/bitrise` dir is shared as a single shared folder.
+Also worth to mention that doing this **will improve the performance** of file moves between these dirs, if the whole `/bitrise` dir is shared as a single shared folder / volume.
-Due to how docker handles shared folders right now, if you move files between shared and non shared dirs it'll have to do a full file copy, while if you move files inside a shared dir (`/bitrise` in this case) that will be a simple rename, no file copy required.
+Due to how docker handles volumes / shared folders right now, if you move files between shared and non shared dirs it'll have to do a full file copy, while if you move files inside a volume / shared dir (`/bitrise` in this case) that will be a simple rename, no file copy required.